aniketpant/aniketpant.github.com/about-me/index.md

 </div>

 <div class="g three-quarters" markdown="1">
-I am Aniket Pant and welcome to my little piece of the web that I started working on in 2010 and since then I have continued to write about all that I have done in the last few years.
+Hey, I am Aniket and I have been around on the web since 2010.
+It's not long but it been quite an [adventure](/archive) since then.
 </div>

 <div class="g one-quarter">